su980818/2021__linux/Administering Filesystems.md

 |$ sudo findfs LABEL=mypartition | To find a partition when you know only the label|

-Copying Partition Tables with sfdisk
+4.Copying Partition Tables with sfdisk
 ----
 |commnad||
 |--|--|